 Well, in consultative selling, you should Always Build Trust.
 You don’t do this with aggressive one-size-fits-all tactics.

 Active listening and preparation prove your worth to a new lead.
 Educating them with solutions further deepens the relationship.
-Build rapport, and the clients will return when it’s time for advice on another problem.
+If you build rapport, your prospects will return when it’s time for advice on another problem.

 Follow-up every time

-Follow up on these details with insight and examples of how your product is relevant.
+Follow up on these details with insight and examples of how your product is relevant, especially if they mention any challenges they are facing.

-Of course, you may not be able to answer every question.
+You may not be able to answer every question, and that’s OK.

-Follow up with answers and educational materials.
-Even if the prospect doesn’t purchase, you’ll have proven reliable and delivered value.
+Yoru follow-up can include answers and educational materials if relevant.
+And even if your prospect doesn’t purchase, you’ll have proven reliable and delivered value.

 Have a problem-solving mindset

-Remember, your sales team isn’t here to pitch the benefits or advantages of your service.
+Remember, your sales team isn’t here to pitch the benefits or advantages of a service.

-They’re offering their services as a problem-solver to the prospect.
-Sales reps base success on whether or not they can guide the client to the right place.
+They’re offering their services to solve problems for the prospect.
+Sales reps should base success on whether or not they can guide the client to the right place.

 Train your team to laser-focus on identifying pain points.
 At the same time, they need to look for problems that clients may not be aware of.

-For example, a client states they are happy with a communications solution “even though it limits webinars to 40 participants”.
-A consultative seller picks up on the “even” and now knows a new problem they can add to their consulting proposal.
+For example, if a client states they are happy with a communications solution “even though it limits webinars to 40 participants,” a consultative seller should be able to pick up on the subcontext and know to add a new problem they can add to their consulting proposal.

 Sometimes, this means helping out unqualified leads.
 However, solving problems reinforces trust and authenticity.